PowerDNS/pdns/docs/markdown/appendix/crypto-notes-export.md

 Optionally, PowerDNS can link in a copy of the open source [Botan](http://botan.randombits.org/) cryptographic library.

-Optionally, PowerDNS can link in a copy of the open source [Crypto++](http://www.cryptopp.com/) library.

 Optionally, PowerDNS can link in a copy of the open source [Sodium](https://libsodium.org/) library.

 ## Specific United States Export Control Notes